Sunny with a High Near 89

 Wednesday Night

-A 40 percent chance of showers and thunderstorms.
-Some of the storms could produce gusty winds.
-Mostly cloudy, with a low around 55.
-West wind 6 to 11 mph becoming light and variable after midnight.
+A 20 percent chance of showers and thunderstorms before midnight.
+Partly cloudy, with a low around 54.

 Thursday

-A 30 percent chance of showers and thunderstorms, mainly after noon.
-Partly sunny, with a high near 75.
-Light and variable wind becoming west 5 to 9 mph in the morning.
+A chance of showers and thunderstorms.
+Sunny, with a high near 84.

 Thursday Night

-A 20 percent chance of showers and thunderstorms before midnight.
-Partly cloudy, with a low around 55.
-West wind 5 to 9 mph becoming light west southwest.
+A slight chance of showers and thunderstorms.
+Partly cloudy, with a low around 53.

 Friday